How?

 Stage 7.
 Implement

-Application in Digital Innovation: The final stage involves finalising the design based on testing feedback, completing the development, and launching the digital solution.
+Application in AI-powered Innovation: The final stage involves finalising the design based on testing feedback, completing the development, and launching the solution.
 This phase ensures that the digital innovation is polished, user-tested, and ready for everyday use.